liana-p/indie-game-store/README.md

 This is what makes your local test server receive events from Stripe when a purchase is made.
 Only required when you are testing locally.

+- Add the webhook config to your test sandbox like in production below, you can use a fake url if you don't have the real domain yet, we're going to forward it to your local server anyway.
 - Run `stripe listen --forward-to localhost:4321/api/webhook`
 - (or `.\stripe listen --forward-to localhost:4321/api/webhook`)
 - **Keep this terminal window open** - it needs to stay running